pangz-lab/ng-cloudflare-turnstile/README.md

 ```

 <br>
 <br>

-<p style="font-size: 20px;"> Please leave a <a href="https://github.com/pangz-lab/ng-cloudflare-turnstile">🌠star</a> if you love, like, happy, support or simply made your life easier of this project.</p>
+<p style="font-size: 20px;"> Please leave a <a href="https://github.com/pangz-lab/ng-cloudflare-turnstile">🌠star</a> if you support, love, like, or simply felt this made your life easier.</p>

 <br>
 <br>